RodneyShag/LeetCode_solutions/Solutions/N-Queens II.md

 ### Algorithm

+Use "Backtracking" - an algorithm for finding all solutions by exploring all potential candidates.

 We will keep track of:
   1. Which columns we've already placed a queen in
   1. Which diagonals (top-left to bottom-right) we've placed a queen in